RAF Air and Space Command

-Air Command is the only Command currently active in the Royal Air Force.
-It was formed by the merger of Royal Air Force Strike and Personnel and Training commands on 1 April 2007, and has its headquarters at RAF High Wycombe, Buckinghamshire.
+Air and Space Command is the title applied to the Royal Air Force's Chief of the Air Staff's headquarters at RAF High Wycombe.
+As a military formation, it was formed by the merger of Royal Air Force Strike and Personnel and Training commands on 1 April 2007, and has its headquarters at RAF High Wycombe, Buckinghamshire.
+Since the last dedicated Commander-in-Chief stepped down in 2012 the central Whitehall MOD RAF staff and Air Command have run together to an increasing degree.

 The equivalent in the Royal Navy is Navy Command Headquarters at Portsmouth and the equivalent in the British Army is Army Headquarters at Andover.

 History

-Air Command was formed by the merger of Royal Air Force Strike and Personnel and Training commands on 1 April 2007.
+Air Command was formed by the merger of RAF Strike Command and RAF Personnel and Training Command on 1 April 2007.
 Initially, it was under a four-star Air Chief Marshal, Commander-in-Chief, Air Command.
 At that time, there were two Deputy Commanders of Air Marshal rank: the Deputy Commander-in-Chief (Personnel) and the Deputy Commander-in-Chief (Operations).
+Initially it supervised No. 1 Group RAF and No. 2 Group RAF.

 Following the implementation of the 2011 Levene Report, the role of Commander-in-Chief, Air Command was discontinued in spring 2012, and the deputy commanders started to report direct to the Chief of the Air Staff.
-In November 2018, No. 11 Group was formed to create a "multi-domain operations group" as part of RAF Command.

-Organisation

-RAF Air Command is led by the Chief of the Air Staff under whom responsibilities are split as follows: